 Ports used for System Communication

-The following ports are used by the BMC Atrium Discovery and might need to be opened on a firewall for correct operation.
-These will be required in addition to the ports directly used for Discovery communications.
+The following ports are used by the BMC Atrium Discovery and may need to be opened on a firewall for correct operation.
+These will be required in addition to the ports directly used for Discovery communications

 Appliance CLI access